Qi Nodes Travis Kern Qi Nodes Travis Kern

 Alongside the herbs, we used acupuncture to move blood, release tension in the lower abdomen, and support her hormonal system.
 We placed needles with a focus on the Liver and Spleen channels—key players in blood regulation—and paired that with calming points to settle her nervous system, which had been bracing for pain every month for years.

-The first cycle after treatment was still painful—but it was different.
-Less intense.
-Shorter.
+The first cycle after treatment was still painful—but it was different: less intense and shorter.
 She didn’t bleed through anything.
 She went to work the second day, which felt like a small miracle.

 By the third cycle, she wasn’t dreading it anymore.